atindale/intro_to_flask/readme.md

 ## Creating the database

+This application currently needs these tables:

+* clients
+* projects
+* vehicles
+* mileage
+* users

-This application currently need a vehicle, mileage and users table.
-Create them in MySQL with the following DDL
+Create them in MySQL with the following DDL.

 ```SQL
 CREATE TABLE `clients` (